stuartsierra/component/README.md

   reference such as a Clojure Atom or Ref

 A *component* is similar in spirit to the definition of an *object* in Object-Oriented Programming.
 Clojure is not an object-oriented programming language, so we do not have to cram everything into the OO model.
-Most functions are just functions.
+Most functions are just functions, and most data are just data.
 But real-world applications need to manage state.
 Components are a tool to help with that.

 ### Advantages of the Component Model